lyz-code/blue-book/docs/orgmode.md

 Close the terminal and open a new one (pooooltergeist!).

+## Narrow/Widen to subtree

+It's [not yet supported](https://github.com/nvim-orgmode/orgmode/issues/200) to focus or zoom on one task.

 # Comparison with Markdown

 What I like of Org mode over Markdown: